 Therefore, each tailored model was to be tested to maintain high performance and eliminate any interruptions in its functioning.

-To help the client’s in-house QA teams get things done, a1qa assigned six performance testing engineers.
+To help Anaplan and their in-house QA teams get things done, a1qa assigned 6 performance testing engineers.

-Before getting down to checking the platform, the QA professionals learned its bells and whistles to perform independent testing and define bottlenecks in architecture configuration at a glance.
+Before getting down to checking the platform, the engineers learned its bells and whistles.
+This commitment to exploring the architecture of internal models later made it possible to perform their independent testing and define bottlenecks in configuration at a glance.

 To protect highly sensitive customer data, it was necessary to fulfill concurrency testing only after all models were sanitized and copied into the testing environment.

-Crafted performance testing service package delivered by a1qa encompassed four types of checks listed below:
+Crafted performance testing service package delivered by a1qa encompassed 4 types of checks listed below:

-Specific mention deserves the team’s flexibility to stick to the changing schedule carrying out tasks even during the off-hours, thus, observing all the deadlines.
+The team’s flexibility to stick to the changing schedule deserves specific mention.
+They carried out tasks even during the off-hours, thus, observing all the deadlines.

 To strengthen the current project scope, a1qa has introduced particular improvements:

-Cooperation with the client is evolving.
+Cooperation with Anaplan is evolving.
 The number of projects a1qa supports each month may vary and depends on many factors.
 However, on average, the team has about 5-8 projects per month.